ndf-zz/asfv1/README.md

 Jump targets label a particular address in the program output and can be placed between instructions anywhere in a source file.
-A jump target is a LABEL followed by a colon ':' character:
+A jump target is a text label followed by a colon ':' character:

 			skp	1,TARGET1	; skip offset is 3
 			skp	2,TARGET2	; skip offset is 2